 To resolve this issue, Microsoft introduced the COM Surrogate process.
 This process runs a COM object outside the original process that requested it.
-So, if there’s an event of misfortune and the COM object crashes, only the COM Surrogate process linked to it is affected and the original host process is not harmed in any way.
-But, if there are many COM Surrogate processes running simultaneously, it can lead to high CPU usage.
+So, if there’s an event of misfortune and the COM object crashes, only the COM Surrogate process linked to it is affected, and the original host process is not harmed in any way.
+But, if many COM Surrogate processes run simultaneously, it can lead to high CPU usage.
 See what you can do to fix this!

 COM Surrogate high CPU or Disk usage

 While the COM Surrogate process is necessary in many cases, multiple instances of it can lead to a very high CPU or Disk usage and the slowing down of your PC.
 Here’s what you can do.

 - Run a thorough scan with your AV

 COM Surrogate is a process designed to run various program extensions, but some viruses can disguise themselves using COM Surrogate process names to prevent detection.

 1] Run a thorough scan with your Antivirus program

 Although the popup seems quite generic, the fact that it keeps asking for login details can be worrying, as you never know what a password requires.
 To avoid any misfortune, do a thorough scan of your PC.
 Windows Defender should suffice your needs.
 It is the default malware and anti-virus software in Windows 11/10 and performs well.